Penn Carey Law - Logo

 Careers: By the Numbers

-Penn Carey Law’s cross-disciplinary JD program prepares students for a range of careers in the law and related fields, complemented by professional development programs that build the skills necessary to pursue rewarding and enriching jobs and careers.
+Penn Carey Law’s cross-disciplinary JD program prepares students for a wide range of career paths in the law and related fields, complemented by professional development programs that build the skills necessary to secure rewarding and enriching employment.

-As a Penn Carey Law student, you will have access to the widest variety of legal employers, as well as opportunities to engage with alumni worldwide who have used their law degrees to excel in their fields.
-Penn Carey Law students are recruited nationally and internationally by a diverse array of employers.
+Penn Carey Law students are recruited by employers both nationally and internationally, and as a Penn Carey Law student, you will have access to the most diverse variety of legal employers.
+You will also have opportunities to engage with and learn from alumni worldwide who have used their law degrees to excel in a wide array of legal fields.

 Employment Statistics